 Other eye problems that impact the pit bull breed include corneal ulcers which can leave the eye inflamed and infected.

 9. Cerebellar Ataxia

 Cerebellar Ataxia is an inherited condition characterized by poor muscle coordination and imbalance.
+With signs often showing as a dog ages, the genetic condition impacts 1 in 400 pit bulls.
 Pit bulls with this condition will exhibit signs such as tremors, uncoordinated movements, wobbly gait, and in severe cases, an inability to move.
 Dogs with this condition may require the additional support of a wheelchair in order to maintain balance and help improve mobility.